 But, if you still find your Android device screen dimming, you might want to take a look at its proximity sensor.

 How to Turn on “Double Tap to Turn on Screen” on Android

 Ever wonder why your phone suddenly dims when you answer a call?

-Your Android device’s doing such because of the proximity sensor that activates whenever an object closes in on the screen to prevent incidental button presses.
+Your Android device is behaving that way because of the proximity sensor that activates whenever an object closes in on the screen to prevent incidental button presses.

 Automatically, the screen will dim whenever it senses an object near the said sensor, including your ear and face.